Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 30 daily trips across all routes, equating to about 14 weekly trips per stop.
+According to the 2021 Census, 20.3% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency averages 30 trips per day across all routes, equating to approximately 14 weekly trips per stop.

 Frequently Asked Questions - Transport